 Related Reading: Best Places to Visit in the World for Adventure Travel

 Guatemala is home to many caves and cave rivers.
-The most popular one being Lanquin.
+The most popular one being Lanquin, a natural beauty.
 However there are some others with less touristic infrastructure, but that will still have you exploring a river cave.
 Kanba is one of those.

 You’ll wade through a river cave, then emerge for some tubing on the Kahabon river.
 Then it’s off to check out the gorgeous turquoise pools of Semuc Champey.

 If you are a nature lover, this tour around Lake Atitlan is a must.
 Looking down over the lake and surrounding volcanoes from the top of the Indian Nose Mountain is an amazing experience.
-It’s one of my favorite adventures in Guatemala.
+It’s one of my favorite adventure activities in Guatemala.

 The hike to the top takes from 1.5 to 2 hours starting from San Juan la Laguna.